 Crawlbot will often encounter duplicate pages (with different URLs) while canvassing a site.
-There are two ways Diffbot helps you handle these duplicates:
+There are a handful of ways Diffbot helps you handle these duplicates:

 Pages with duplicate HTML sources will be ignored while crawling